-Asad Umar graduated as an MBA from the IBA, Karachi in 1984.
-He started his career with HSBC Pakistan and in 1985 he joined Exxon Chemical Pakistan Limited, which is now Engro Corporation Limited.
-During his years with Engro, he has worked in all major divisions of the Company.
-He also worked on an assignment with Exxon Chemical overseas in Canada.
-He was the first President of Engro Polymer & Chemicals Ltd. In January 2004, he took over as the President & Chief Executive of Engro Corporation
+Asad Umar graduated with an MBA from the IBA, Karachi in 1984.
+He started his career with HSBC, Pakistan and in 1985 joined Exxon Chemical Pakistan Limited, which is now Engro Corporation Limited.
+During his years with Engro, he has worked in all the major divisions of the business, and took over as President & Chief Executive in January 2004, Mr. Umar is the Chairman of all Engro subsidiaries and affiliates, as well as the Pakistan Business Council, profile of directors

-Limited.
-Mr. Umar is the Chairman of all Engro subsidiaries as well as the Pakistan Business Council, Pakistan Chemical & Energy Sector Skill Development Company and Punjab Skill Development Fund.
-He is a member of the Board of Directors of Engro Corporation Ltd., Karachi Education Initiative, State Bank of Pakistan and Dawood Hercules Corporation Limited.
+Pakistan Chemical & Energy Sector Skill Development Company and Punjab Skill Development Fund.
+He is a member of the Board of Directors of Karachi Education Initiative, Pakistan Institute of Corporate Governance, State Bank of Pakistan and Board of Trustees of Lahore University Management Sciences.
 He was awarded the Sitara-i-Imtiaz in 2010.
-He joined the Board in April 2000.
+He joined the board in April 2000.